icyflame/blog/_posts/2018-04-14-surprise-tests.md

 happen that leads to the student missing a class.
 I have missed at least 5 8 am classes where a surprise test was conducted in a course where I attended most of the other classes; I am talking not attending 5-6 classes in the whole 4 month semester.

-So, basically, surprise tests as a proxy for attendance award the wrong set of people.
+So, basically, surprise tests as a proxy for attendance reward the wrong set of people.
 And they eliminate the reward for the people who should get it.
 I feel bad about getting the answers right because if the teacher had taken attendance, I wouldn't have gotten those marks and that would have been fair.